Menu Close

 Make sure to ask the doctor what diagnostic procedures will be used to determine if the patient is suffering from Alzheimer’s.
 If the evaluation process does not sound comprehensive enough, it might be necessary to seek assistance from a different physician.

-If a family member is suffering from Alzheimer’s disease in the Duluth, Minneapolis, or Bemidji areas, let us here are HealthStar Home Health help.
+If a family member is suffering from Alzheimer’s disease in the Duluth, Arden Hills, or Bemidji areas, let us here are HealthStar Home Health help.
 We can help loved ones continue living lives as independently as possible.
 Learn more about our comprehensive Alzheimer’s program, Becoming an Alzheimer’s Whisperer.